 Where it is decided that a student does have SEND needs the student will be added to the SEND register by the start of the next academic term at the latest.
 Parents are consulted as to what appears on the register in regards to how their daughter's SEND needs present and the strategies staff will be asked to use in their lessons.
-This will be confirmed in writing at the start of each term.
 If any changes to an entry on the SEND register take place these will be made in discussion with parents and students and confirmed in writing.
 This also includes removing anyone from the SEND register.